Kkura02/jezzy_chii_gallery_vue_vite/README.md

 - Home Page done, but requires more UI beautification.
 - Do the Gallery Next....
 Semi Completed the Gallery,
 - Add function that onclikc of Images will display a modal showing a larger view for that image.
+- somehow beautify the gallery.. not yet done with the zoom on click, but now I created a custom(not really) dropdown, we need to make it dynamic component to accept multiple items

 Bugs: